"Out of clutter lies simplicity."

 Reducing clutter shares the wealth

 You know what they say about one person's junk?
 That old board game that your family never plays could be the perfect fit for another family.
 Those old sweaters in your kid's closet may keep another kid warm without the use of new resources.
-You don't have to give everything away for free — have a yard sale, place an ad in your local paper or list the item on Craiglist to turn your clutter into cash.
+You don't have to give everything away for free — have a yard sale, place an ad in your local paper or list the item on Craigslist to turn your clutter into cash.